-Roscan conducted an inaugural 5,900-metre air core drilling program over five anomalies at its Mankouke and Moussala North permits.
+In November, 2018, Roscan commenced its inaugural 5,900-metre air-core drilling program over five anomalies at its Mankouke and Moussala North permits.
 The drill program returned very positive assay results and resulted in a potentially significant new gold discovery.
+The results of this drill program were released on January 24, 2019.